openshift/ansible-service-broker/docs/auth.md

        enabled: true
 ```

 The type field specifies the type of authentication to use.
-At the moment we
-only support basic auth.
-There is a desire to support other types like OAuth,
-bearer token, certificates, etc.

 The enabled field allows you to disable a particular auth.
 This keeps you from
 having to delete the entire section of auth just to disable it.

-#### Deployment template
+##### Deployment template
-Typically the broker is configured via a
-[ConfigMap](https://docs.openshift.com/container-platform/3.5/dev_guide/configmaps.html) in a deployment template.
+Typically the broker is configured via a [ConfigMap](https://docs.openshift.com/container-platform/3.5/dev_guide/configmaps.html) in a deployment template.
 You supply the auth configuration the same way as in the file configuration.

-Here is an example of the [deployment template](https://github.com/openshift/ansible-service-broker/blob/master/templates/deploy-ansible-service-broker.template.yaml#L195-L197):
+Here is an example of the [deployment template](https://github.com/openshift/ansible-service-broker/blob/master/templates/deploy-ansible-service-broker.template.yaml#L220-L222):
 ```
 auth:
   - type: basic
     enabled: ${ENABLE_BASIC_AUTH}
 ```

-### Basic auth secret
+#### Basic auth secret
 There is another part to basic auth, that is the username and password used to
 authenticate against the broker.
 While the basic auth implementation can be
 backed by different back end services, the currently supported one is backed by a